Leccinum manzanitae

-Leccinum manzanitae is an edible species of bolete fungus in the family Boletaceae.
+Leccinum manzanitae is a species of bolete fungus in the family Boletaceae.
 Described as new to science in 1971, it is commonly known as the manzanita bolete for its usual mycorrhizal association with manzanita trees.

 Its fruit bodies (mushrooms) have sticky reddish to brown caps up to 20 cm, and its stipes are up to 16 cm long and 3.5 cm thick.
 They have a whitish background color punctuated with small black scales known as scabers.
+L. manzanitae can be usually distinguished from other similar bolete mushrooms by its large size, reddish cap, dark scabers on a whitish stipe, and association with manzanita and madrone.

 Found only in the Pacific Northwest region of the United States and Canada, it is the most common Leccinum species in California.
 The mushroom is edible, although opinions vary as to its quality.
-L. manzanitae can be usually distinguished from other similar bolete mushrooms by its large size, reddish cap, dark scabers on a whitish stipe, and association with manzanita and madrone.

 Taxonomy

 Leccinum manzanitae was first described by the American mycologist Harry Delbert Thiers in 1971, from collections made in San Mateo County, California, the previous year.
 In that state, it is known as the manzanita bolete because of its close association with manzanita trees.
 It is classified in subsection Versicolores of the section Leccinum in the genus Leccinum.
 Closely related species in this section include L. piceinum, L. monticola, L. albostipitatum, and L. versipelle.